Quick Summary

 The atmosphere is the invisible layer of gases surrounding Earth, essential for life.
 It protects us from harmful solar radiation, regulates temperature, and enables weather, making the planet habitable.

 The atmosphere of Earth is a complex yet finely balanced mixture of gases, each playing a specific role in sustaining life, regulating climate, and enabling various natural processes.
 Understanding its composition is fundamental to studying weather, climate change, and environmental science.
-Broadly, the atmosphere consists of major gases that remain constant over time and variable components that change with environmental conditions.
+Broadly, the atmosphere consists of primary gases that remain constant over time and variable components that change with environmental conditions.
 This section also explores how the atmosphere has evolved and why its constituents are critical to life on Earth.

 The bulk of the Earth’s atmosphere is made up of a few key gases that remain relatively stable in their proportions: